iconify/icon-finder/docs/core/config.md

 // Do other stuff
 ```

 You can set only values that are modified.
-Values will be merged with default configuration.
+Values will be merged with the default configuration.

 Important: make sure types are the same as in default configuration, otherwise things might break!